cristhian-munoz007/elba-blog/src/blogs/el-chante.md

 *Transcript:*
 What's missing in today's market is a centralized platform that allow people to explore a different type of mobility.
 The idea is to solve two main problems:

-1. Low turnover in the rental space (aka landlords not being able to rent their properties quick enough to yield good retunrs)
+1. Low turnover in the rental space (aka landlords not being able to rent their properties quick enough to yield good returns)
 2. People wanting to rent but not able to afford moving out and having to rely on word of mouth.
 Imagine if you could find your next roomate based on your cleanliness habits, and sleeping schedules, and interests, and places of work.

 **El Chante** aims to solve these 2 problems while saving time and money for both parties, hopefully reducing the amount of intermediaries needed for a single contract, and more than anything providing a safe environment for people to screen each other, their habits, and ultimately doing business (which in Latinoamerica is very hard to get).